 Contractual relationships between the TMCH providers and private parties; and

 With whom does the TMCH share data and for what purposes?

+(Note: The majority of this question is taken from a revised charter question relating to the TMCH.
+In considering this question therefore the WG should review data gathered and unsuccessful data requests already made in relation to the TMCH to avoid duplication of effort.
+For the avoidance of doubt, the wording “especially the post-90 days Ongoing Notifications service” is not included in the TMCH revised charter question.)

-How can TMCH services be much more transparent in terms of what is offered pursuant to ICANN contracts and policies and what services Deloitte and IBM provide to registries via private contract?
+[PROPOSAL TO DELETE] How can TMCH services be much more transparent in terms of what is offered pursuant to ICANN contracts and policies and what services Deloitte and IBM provide to registries via private contract?
 Correspondingly, how can the Working Group and the public better understand what services Deloitte and IBM are offering to registries via private contract, e.g., private protections using the Trademark Clearinghouse database and special webinars about these private services?
 What changes might provide a clearer line?

+[PROPOSAL TO DELETE] Could registries provide the same or similar services without the use of the TMCH?

 Other questions proposed for consideration by the Working Group co-chairs: